richardkorneisel/intro-to-python/readme.md

 #### `.remove()`

-* Removes an argument from an array
+* Removes an argument from a list
 * If there are multiple instances of that argument, it will delete just the first.

 ```py